oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+* So far, the team has been able to keep up with Acceptance Testing.
+The entirety of stories in both Sprint 1 and Sprint 2 have passed all of their acceptance criteria tests.
+The stories in Sprint 3 do not have any tests yet.
+They wil be assigned tests during the Sprint 3 planning.
+  There has not been found any issues with the acceptance tests.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage